paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 (1) **Regular and special examinations of depository institutions** — The cost of conducting any regular examination or special examination of any depository institution under subsection (b)(2), (b)(3), or (d) or of any entity described in [section 1813(q)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1813/q/2&num=0&edition=prelim) may be assessed by the Corporation against the institution or entity to meet the expenses of the Corporation in carrying out such examinations.

-(2) **Examination of affiliates** — The cost of conducting any examination of any affiliate of any insured depository institution under subsection (b)(4) of this section may be assessed by the Corporation against each affiliate which is examined to meet the Corporation’s expenses in carrying out such examination.
+(2) **Examination of affiliates** — The cost of conducting any examination of any affiliate of any insured depository institution under subsection (b)(4) may be assessed by the Corporation against each affiliate which is examined to meet the Corporation’s expenses in carrying out such examination.

 (3) **Assessment against depository institution in case of affiliate’s refusal to pay**